oscillatingworks/blog/README.md

 ### Syntax Highlighting

 You can use the classic code blocks in your markdown, but unfortunately the syntax won't be highlighted.
-To fix this, `jekyll` parser uses `pygments`, which is a plugin written in Python that set the highlighting correctly, i.e. set this notation to provide proper syntax highlighting:
+To fix this, `jekyll` parser uses `rouge`, which is a Ruby library that set the highlighting correctly, i.e. set this notation to provide proper syntax highlighting:

 ~~~markdown